Ali Ghomi, M.D., F.A.C.O.G.

 Prior to assuming his current position at Sisters Hospital, Dr. Ghomi served as Division Director of General Gynecology-Obstetrics, Department of Gynecology-Obstetrics, University at Buffalo, and Clinical Chief of Obstetrics and Gynecology at both Buffalo General Hospital and Erie County Medical Center.

-A nationally recognized expert in minimally invasive gynecologic surgery, Dr. Ghomi is a frequent speaker and presenter at national meetings.
-He continues to educate medical residents, fellows and train other surgeons in advanced minimally invasive surgical techniques and robotic surgery.
+Dr. Ghomi is a frequent speaker and presenter at national meetings.
+He continues to educate medical residents, fellows and trains other surgeons in advanced minimally invasive surgical techniques and robotic surgery.

 Robotic Disclosure Podcast – Interview with Dr. Ali Ghomi – Sisters of Charity Hospital, Buffalo, NY

 Journal of Gynecologic Surgery.
 Vol. 32, No. 6 – Robot-Assisted Laparoscopic Myomectomy: A Comparison of Techniques

 The Journal of Minimally Invasive Gynecology.
 Volume 18, Issue 2 – Laparoscopic-Assisted Vaginal Hysterectomy vs Laparoscopic Supracervical Hysterectomy for Treatment of Nonprolapsed Uterus

 Journal of the Society of Laparoendoscopic Surgeons.
 11(2) – Assessing the Learning Curve for Laparoscopic Supracervical Hysterectomy